-This is the necessary first step if you want to walk into a kitchen where everything has a purpose and its place.
-It is especially easy to stuff items in drawers only to never use them again.
-So you need to be brutally honest with yourself about all the items you keep around this room.
+It is especially easy to stuff items in drawers and cabinets only to never use them again.
+Decluttering your kitchen is the necessary first step if you want to walk into a kitchen where everything has a purpose and its place.
+You need to be brutally honest with yourself about all the items you keep around this room.

 Do I need it?

 Is it even in the right place ?